Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 </script>
 ```

-Using the global Ecwid config object you can control the fonts of all texts displayed in user's storefront.
+Using the global Ecwid config object `window.ec.config` you can control the fonts of all texts displayed in user's storefront.
 To pre-define a font for a storefront, add JavaScript code on the right in the same fram, where Ecwid integration code is added.

 `auto` value allows Ecwid to detect the website's main font to adapt its font automatically.
 You can also set a specific font-family for a storefront manually.